The 8 Best Telematics Companies in 2025

 Our experience with Verizon Connect

 We found the reporting tab extremely user-friendly.
-With options including Daily, Detailed, Distance Travelled, and Geofencing, you can have control over which data is reported while saving time, as Verizon automatically collects the necessary data to collate it into the final report.
+With options including Daily, Detailed, Distance Travelled and Geofencing, you can have control over what data is reported while saving time, as Verizon automatically collects the necessary data to collate it into the final report.

 Why we like Verizon Connect for fleet telematics